AnHosu/iot_poc/shadow.md

 ```
 https://endpoint/things/yourDevice/shadow
 ```
 Where the `endpoint` is our custom AWS IoT endpoint and `yourDevice` is the name of our Thing as registered in AWS IoT.
 We can send regular Get, Update, and Delete HTTP requests to this endpoint and get, update, or delete the Shadow correspondingly.
 Note though that the entity sending the requests must have permissions to do so.
-This can be achieved with an IAM user with proper policies, but we will not dive into the details here.
+This can be achieved with an IAM user with proper policies.